XENONnT/outsource/README.md

 Those running outsource need to be production users of XENON (ie computing experts, etc).
 Therefore you will need certain permissions:
-  - Access to the XENON OSG login node (and a CI account).
+  - Access to the XENON OSG login node named ap23 (and a CI account).
-    For more details see [here](xenon:xenon1t:cmp:computing:midway_cluster:instructions).
+    For more details see [here](https://xe1t-wiki.lngs.infn.it/doku.php?id=xenon:xenonnt:analysis:guide#for_ci-connect_osg_service).
   - Credentials for a production user to RunDB API
   - A grid certificate with access to the `production` rucio account.